 - Prerequisites must be completed with the required grades and within the specified time limits.

-- Submit the Supplemental Allied Health Application (only available during the application cycle of June 15 to November 15).
+- Submit the Supplemental Allied Health Application during the application cycle of June 15 to November 15.
 Sign in to the application account using your personal email (not your HCC email) and find the Supplemental Allied Health Application under the section for Current Students.

 -

-Supplemental application for Spring Admission may be found in your application account, under "Current HCC Student" between June 15 to November 15.
+Supplemental application for Spring Admission may be found in your application account, under "Current HCC Student" during the dates below:

 For consideration, all prerequisites must be completed and transferred (if applicable) by November 15.

-Priority is given to applicants with prerequisites and corequisites completed by the application deadline.
+Priority is given to applicants with prerequisites and corequisites completed by November 15th.

 -